Skip to content

 No one likes a failing grade, but the CDP Score is an important part of tracking a reporting organization’s progress to achieving their environmental goals and improving their overall sustainability performance year-over-year.

-The CDP assigns a score to each submitted report by category, so an organization’s climate change report may have a different CDP Score than their forests report.
+The CDP assigns a score to each submitted report by category, so an organization’s climate change disclosure may have a different CDP Score than their forests disclosure.
+Plastics and biodiversity will remain unscored as CDP wishes to empower more companies to begin disclosing these environmental issues before starting scoring.
 And while scores can (and hopefully should) improve over time, the CDP stresses that achieving an A grade does not mean the organization has achieved its environmental goals, only that it has the policies, awareness, and competences in place to achieve them and demonstrate leadership over time.

 Scores are given to each disclosure and are, broadly speaking, as follows: